Skip to content

 cuincdir=$NVHPC_ROOT/cuda/include

-3. Create a C program for that executes some simple multi-node, multi-GPU test code.
+3. Create a C program that executes some simple multi-task, multi-GPU test code

 The next step is to create a file holding C code that uses MPI to send information between two GPUs running in different processes.
 Paste the C code below into a file called test.c.